Travis Jankowski: College career

 2012 proved to be a breakout season for Jankowski, who was named a preseason All-American by Baseball America and Perfect Game USA.
 Throughout the regular season, he led the nation in hits, runs scored, and triples, and was within the top 10 in batting average and stolen bases.
 In the postseason, Jankowski served as the Seawolves' leadoff hitter during their Cinderella run to the 2012 College World Series (CWS).
 He scored four hits in Stony Brook's 7–2 victory over Louisiana State to take the Baton Rouge Super Regional and reach the CWS.
 The team's run came to an end in the CWS opener, when UCLA trounced Stony Brook 9–1.
-Nevertheless, Stony Brook coach Matt Senk was named national Coach of the Year, and Jankowski became Stony Brook's first ever MLB draft pick.
+Nevertheless, Stony Brook coach Matt Senk was named national Coach of the Year, and Jankowski became Stony Brook's first ever, first round MLB draft pick when he was drafted 44th overall by the San Diego Padres in the supplemental first round of the 2012 MLB draft.
 Jankowski was inducted into the Stony Brook Hall of Fame in 2017.